WHO WE ARE

-I am proud to be a 5th Generation New Zealander but also identify strongly with my family heritage.
+We are proud to be 5th Generation New Zealander's and identify strongly with our family heritage.

 The Walker family resided in Selston, England until 1913 when John Thomas Walker and Sarah Dean emigrated to New Zealand aboard the SS Arawa.
 After disembarking in Wellington, they spent a short time in New Plymouth until they got their “farm Ballot”, at which point they moved to the King Country and began their lives farming at Mokauiti, and later Te Kuiti.
 Both farms are still held within the family.

-The family motto "Cura et Industria", which means "by care and industry", sums up my attitude towards my work.
-For this reason, I have chosen the Walker Family Crest to form the basis of my business logo.
+The family motto "Cura et Industria", which means "by care and industry", sums up our attitude towards our work.
+For this reason, the Walker Family Crest forms the basis of our business logo.

 Feilding and District Art Centre, Feilding